The 9845 Utilities Project

 bmpconvert -color SAMPL1.DATA sampl.bmp

-converts the 9845 image consiting of the files SAMPL1.DATA, SAMPL2.DATA and SAMPL3.DATA into a Windows bitmap named sampl.bmp.
+converts the 9845 image consisting of the files SAMPL1.DATA, SAMPL2.DATA and SAMPL3.DATA into a Windows bitmap named sampl.bmp.

-Also note, that when converting a Windows bitmap file into a 9845 image bmpconvert applies color reduction, but no dithering.
-If you need to convert e.g. a photograph, please use a conventional image editor like Photoshop with the included eight-color palette PAL file (palette8colors.PAL) to do the dithering before applying bmpconvert.
+Also note, that when converting a Windows bitmap file into a 9845 image.
+Bmpconvert applies color reduction, but no dithering.
+If you need to convert e.g. a photograph, please use a conventional image editor like Photoshop with the appropriate 8-color-palette to do the dithering before applying bmpconvert.

 More information on the way the 9845 saves graphics data can be found in the Tutorial on Using Bitmaps.